Luca Marianucci

-Luca Marianucci (born 23 July 2004) is an Italian professional footballer who plays as a centre-back for the club Napoli.
+Luca Marianucci (born 23 July 2004) is an Italian professional footballer who plays as a centre-back for club Napoli.

 Career

 Empoli

 A youth product of Empoli since 2011, Marianucci worked his way up their youth categories.
 In the summer of 2023 he signed a contract with Empoli until 2027.
 On 1 September 2023 he joined Pro Sesto on loan in the Serie C for the 2023–24 season.
 The following season he returned to Empoli, and made his senior and professional debut with Empoli in a 4–1 Coppa Italia win over Catanzaro on 10 August 2024 where he made an assist.

 Napoli

 On 14 June 2025, Marianucci signed a contract with Serie A club Napoli.

+On 31 January 2026, he was loaned by Torino.

 Playing style

 Marianucci is a versatile player who can play as a centre-back or right-back.
 He is very strong physically, and quick which allows him to play both positions.